- Ask your insurer for specifics about your coverage away from home.

 Will my current plan cover me at all when I’m outside the United States?

 It depends on your plan.
 If you’re enrolled in Medicare, your Medigap plan might provide some coverage for international travel (Original Medicare doesn’t cover care outside the U.S., with very limited exceptions).
+If you have Medicare Advantage coverage, the plan might include some travel coverage, but this will vary considerably from one plan to another.

 If you’ve got private coverage, it depends on your plan.
 On some plans, life or limb medical emergencies are covered, but the onus is on the patient to prove that the situation was truly an emergency, and the cost of medical evacuation back to the United States is rarely covered by standard U.S.-based health plans.
-(Travel insurance plans generally do cover medication evacuations).
+(Travel medical insurance plans generally do cover medication evacuations).

 Travel insurance: A widely available solution if you’re traveling abroad